Surely, it’s just history? Having an item of WW 2 German Militaria doesn't make you a Nazi.

-"Those who cannot remember the past are condemned to repeat it",
+"Those who cannot remember the past are condemned to repeat it"

-It’s not as if someone was going to use that museum quality replica of Grand Admiral Doenitz’s visor cap to raise a fascist army and seize control of the state now is it?
+It’s not as if someone was going to use for example a museum quality replica of Grand Admiral Doenitz’s visor cap (pictured above) to raise a fascist army and seize control of the state now is it?

-By all means go after real neo fascists, but to assume political motivations are held by collectors is just insulting, offensive and when fingers are pointed at individuals potentially a form of defamation.
-Many collectors are actually former military folk who signed on to fight actual extremists with more than a keyboard.
+By all means go after dangerous neo-fascists, but to assume that political motivations are held by innocent collectors is just insulting, offensive and when fingers are pointed at individuals potentially a form of written or verbal defamation.
+To accuse a legitimate collector of being a racist or neo-Fascist is a very serious and insulting accusation.

 A fanatic who chooses to decorate their house as the Reich Chancellery with banners, flaming cauldrons and a bust of Hitler is quite the fringe-dwelling exception, yet I fear it’s for that irrational stereotype that innocent collectors are marginalised.
-The vast majority study and display their history in a much broader and more harmless context.
+The vast majority study and display their history in a much broader and far more harmless context.

 To take action against actual extremist groups, yes of course, but to take action against hobby collectors just seems so pointless and useless.